 Mac, MacGyver?
 Now speaks.
-"It works on most Sergey.
-I believe he's open to suggestions now.
-Another day, he’d believe you're his father."
+"It work on most Sergey.
+I believe he’s open to suggestions.
+Another day, he’d believe you’re his father."

 "Da, sure.
 Me.
 Okay man boy, you belong me now.
 If you want think me as father, okay.
 Maybe Mac right once.
 Clean up, we go."

 "What?"
 Not much else is going to come out.

 "Easy.
 Mac find you.
 Mac owe me.
 I take you.
 Simple, da?"
 The Russian explains.

 "What?"
 That provides even less explanation.
 I’m lost.

 Mac now tries.
 "Look Dennis, the world’s a mysterious place.
 If Americans knew what’s really going on, they’d be shocked.
 The Soviets, been working on some rather sensitive and secret things.
 ESP, eugenics, even germ warfare and chemical weapons.
 All publicly agree not to, but there be those, higher up than me, wanting those things.
 So they get em.
 Both sides.
 In some things, we share."

 "Da, we share.
 Mac good to find people like you.
 He finds.
 We do research in Vladivostok.
 We have, uh, uh, what you call him Mac?"
 Sergey turns to look at Mac now.